-Politics is fundamentally about power, the ways in which it is organised and expressed, and the way it flows throughout society.
-This joint honours course explores questions related to power and politics, such as the tension between freedom and equality, ethics and obligations, the nature of war and terrorism, and the development of human rights.
+Politics is fundamentally about power: the ways in which it is organised and expressed, and the way it flows through society.
+This joint honours course explores questions such as the tension between freedom and equality, ethics and obligations, the nature of war and terrorism, and the development of human rights.

 See the course combinations section for more information about the different joint honours options.

 Watch this video to find out what our students have to say about studying this course at Kingston University:

 This degree considers power, justice, human rights, order, conflict, legitimacy, accountability, obligation, sovereignty, decision-making and governance.
 You will develop a critical understanding of worldwide political issues, examining political life from many perspectives.
 These include area studies, cultural politics, international politics, human rights, political theory and political sociology.